School of Education

 Students electing to Double Major will receive one degree with both areas of study listed on the transcript.

-Definitions and descriptions of the scope and format for Special Project and Thesis requirements appear in the Degree Requirements of this Bulletin.
+Refer to the Degree Requirements of the Graduate Bulletin for the definitions and descriptions of the scope and format for Special Project and Thesis requirements.
 A student in consultation with his or her advisor will decide upon which requirement will best meet student and program goals.

 The specialization is designed to prepare professionals to meet the following objectives: